With the help of jazz icons, Brandi Disterheft is making her own legacy

-On this day in 1925, Oscar Peterson.
+On this day in 1925, Oscar Peterson was born.
 I was just wondering about your thoughts on him, as a musician and as a human being?

 I grew up listening to Oscar Peterson.
 He was always playing around the house.
 My mom’s a piano player, so as a little girl I was playing along to his music.
 In my early 20s, I had the chance to play for him.
 He was a big superstar, sitting right in front of me when I was playing, and he really supported me and gave me the confidence to believe in my sound, to move to New York City, so I have a great appreciation and gratitude toward Mr. Oscar Peterson.